Teleportation

 In Custom reticle, I will set the default reticle which is “Teleport reticle” But here you can set your own custom effect.

-There are two types of movement in VR, this can be continuous or non-continuous.
+There are different types of locomotion in VR.
+It can be continuous or non-continuous.

 So far we have been experimenting with non-continuous movement which is teleporting, now we will show you continuous movement.

 This is constant and uninterrupted movement, as anyone would move in any other game.
 This type of movement is not so common in VR experiences as it may, and most probably will, cause motion sickness especially in people not used to VR or advanced in age.
-So we kindly advise against using it.
+So we generally advise caution when using it.

 This would be it for this video, in this VR Builder tutorial you have learned how to add movement to your VR Builder application, and how to customise it.
 Now how about you start experimenting with snapzones?